bitwarden/help/_articles/miscellaneous/vault-sync.md

 ## Common issues

-- Pulling to refresh on mobile applications does **not** sync your vault.
-You must do so within the application settings.
 - Sync failure can occur if your device’s time is not correct.
 Syncing (and all of Bitwarden services) require TLS/SSL, which will fail to connect to a host with invalid timestamps.